 Glass maker set to showcase at major New York exhibition

 Juli Bolaños-Durman, a Costa Rican designer/maker based in Scotland, has recently returned from a two-month residency in Kolkata, India.
-Made possible through the Arte Laguna Prize by Basu Foundation for the Arts, this residency gave Juli the chance to develop her interdisciplinary practice by drawing inspiration from India’s vibrant culture and developing professional connections that helped her to create a new body of work.
+Made possible through the Arte Laguna Prize & the Basu Foundation, this residency gave Juli the chance to develop her interdisciplinary practice by drawing inspiration from India’s vibrant culture and developing professional connections that helped her to create a new body of work.

 This March, Juli also participated in the inaugural Harewood Biennial at Harewood House.
 Themed around Useful/Beautiful: Why Craft Matters, the first exhibition of the Harewood Biennial aims to challenge preconceptions and spark a debate on the role craft can play in culture, identity and society.
 Highlighting the wealth of talent in the craft sector, Juli was one of the 26 exhibitors who showcased their work at the Yorkshire stately home.